TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

    parser.add_option("-f", "--file", dest="filename")

-If you don't supply a destination, :mod:`optparse` figures out a sensible default from the option strings: if the first long option string is ``--foo-bar``, then the default destination is ``foo_bar``.
+If you don't supply a destination, :mod:`optparse` figures out a sensible default kutoka the option strings: if the first long option string is ``--foo-bar``, then the default destination is ``foo_bar``.
 If there are no long option strings, :mod:`optparse` looks at the first short option string: the default destination for ``-f`` is ``f``.